 To make vegan wild rice soup on the stove, you can use cooked chickpeas or canned.
 You will need 3 cups cooked (from 1 cup dried) or 2-15 ounce cans.

-- Start by cooking the wild rice.
-Add the rice and 4 cups water to a saucepan and bring to a boil.
+- Cook the wild rice by adding it to a saucepan with and 4 cups water and bring to a boil.
 Reduce the heat, cover, and simmer for 45 minutes.
 Check the rice.
 It should be chewy, and some of the grains will have burst open.
 Continue cooking 10 to 15 more minutes, as needed.
 When done, drain off the excess water using a fine mesh strainer.

 - Saute the onions in a little water in a large pot over medium heat until soft and slightly translucent.